ProviderNL/openstack_acceptance/README.md

 3. Make sure the bundler gem is installed: `gem install bundler`
 4. Run bundler to install all required gems: `bundler install`
 5. Copy `os_accept.sample.yml` to `.os_accept.yml` and enter your credentials
-6. Run `bundle exec cucumber --tags @setup` to verify your credentials and to make sure the member is setup correctly
+6. Run `bundle exec cucumber --profile setup` to verify your credentials and to make sure the member is setup correctly

 To run the full suite, use: